psJnttl/Drinks/README.txt

 Security:
 - Password encryption with BCrypt.
 - HTTP Basic login
-- SSL in production profile
+- SSL and CSRF in production profile
 - Users can have different authorization levels.
 - Method security to keep some areas admin only.